73rhodes/dclassify/README.md

 `dclassify` is an optimized Naive Bayesian classifier for NodeJS that goes one step further than your usual binary classifier by introducing a unique "probablility of absence" option.
 In some test cases this has led to a ~10% improvement over conventional binary classifiers.
-It ideal for classifying items based on a limited set of characteristics (aka "tokens") rather than for language processing.
+It designed for classifying items based on a limited set of characteristics (aka "tokens") rather than for general language processing.

-General-purpose Document and DataSet classes are provided for training and test data sets.

 Intro to Machine Learning with Node.JS
 --------------------------------------